Reltroner/reltroner-studio/content/myths/rei-and-the-core-eater.md

 He watched in horror as the glowing spiral flickered — every line of it bending ever so slightly toward the center, as if surrendering.
 And above it, the blackened claw remained still… respectful… patient.

-> "This is the Core-Eater," Rei whispered.
+> 'This is the Core-Eater,' Rei whispered.

 Kamila had never mentioned this.
 Not even in her cruelest metaphors.